cfanis/vueApp/README.md

 # RonSwansonQuotes
-Simple app using vue.js and axios.
+Simple app to demonstrate using vue.js and axios.

 ## Project setup
 ```